 December – it is cheap (except Christmas and New Year)

-Golden week – usually end of April to the beginning of May, a lot of Japanese workers take a vacation during this time which makes a lot of places really packed!
+- Golden week – usually end of April to the beginning of May, a lot of Japanese workers take a vacation during this time which makes a lot of places overcrowded!

 Another option for accessing the internet is via pocket wifi but I didn’t try it.
 However, a lot of other bloggers write about it, so it could be worthy!